JonHub/stacasso/README.md

 </div>
 <div><img title="quantum random number generator" alignment="left" src="notebooks/outputs/qrng_illustration_keep.svg"></div>

+Notice that the wave function (the state of the algorithm) is drawn as a grid below the circuit, like a game board.
+A single qubit has two states, so there are two squares, drawn on top of each other.

-State space is drawn as a grid below the circuit (like a game board).
-Probabilities are visualized as colored disks, with the area proportional to the probability of being in that state, if measured.
-The phase of the underlying amplitude in encoded in the disk color, as well as the orientation of the "dial" (radius) of the disk.
+Probabilities are visualized as colored disks, with the area proportional to the probability of being measured in that state.
+The (complex) amplitude is the radius of the disk, with the phase encoded by the disk orientation (the "dial"), as well as color.

 ##### Bell Circuit (2-qubits)

 The above circuit can be extended, by entangling the first qubit with a second.
-This creates the classic Bell State, and the circuit demonstrates many fundamental quantum computing concepts.
-(Initial state, superposition, entanglement, and collapse.)
+This creates the classic Bell State, where the result of operations on the first qubit, such as measurement, are inextricably linked to the second qubit.

 ```python
 import cirq